VF-96: Vietnam

 VF-96 embarked aboard for a deployment to Vietnam from 1 October 1971 to 1 July 1972.
 During this deployment, Lieutenant Duke Cunningham and Lieutenant j.g.
 William P. Driscoll of VF-96 scored their five aerial victories.
 On 19 January Cunningham and Driscoll shot down a MiG-21, on 8 May a MiG-17, and on 10 May they shot down three MiG-17s, becoming the only US Navy aces of the war.
-Three more VPAF MiG-17s were downed by two other VF-96 crews on 10 May, two by Lieutenant Michael J. Connelly and Lieutenant Thomas J. Blonski and one by Lieutenant Steven C. Shoemaker and Lieutenant j.g.
-Keith V. Crenshaw.
+Three more VPAF MiG-17s were downed by two other VF-96 crews on 10 May, two by Lieutenant Michael J. Connelly and Lieutenant Thomas J. Blonski and one by Lieutenant Steven C. "Lurch" Shoemaker and Lieutenant j.g.
+Keith V. Crenshaw (Shoemaker had been solo Blue Angel #6 in 1969 and #5 in 1970 seasons).
 All eight victories were scored with AIM-9 Sidewinders.

 VF-96 again embarked on Constellation for its final Vietnam cruise from 5 January to 11 October 1973.

 Between 21 June and 23 December 1974 the Fighting Falcons along with sister-squadron VF-92 made its last operational deployment with CVW-9, aboard Constellation, before being disestablished on 1 December 1975.